DON IVESON (CO-CHAIR)

-RESHMEENA LALANI CPA, CA (Co-chair, Treasurer, Chair – Audit & Finance Committee)
+RESHMEENA LALANI (Co-chair, Treasurer, Chair – Audit & Finance Committee)

 Reshmeena Lalani, CPA, CA was born in Mumbai, India and moved to Canada in order to pursue university studies.
 Reshmeena holds a Bachelor’s degree in English Literature from Simon Fraser University and a Diploma in Advanced Accounting from the BC Institute of Technology.